 Darkness.
 What thoughts permeate your mind when you hear the word?
 Was there ever a time when you were afraid of the dark?
 I’m sure I struggled with the fear of darkness as a child, but I don’t remember that fear being too much of an issue as a young child.
-It was a tremendous help sharing my room with my brother, only three years younger than me.
+It was a tremendous help sharing my room with my brother, who was only three years younger than me.

 I genuinely believe that everyone battles with their version of darkness.
 If you’ve read any of my books, you know I’ve struggled with extreme claustrophobia for most of my life.
 I explained what I believe is the origin of my “irrational fear” to one of my sisters a couple of days ago.
 She nodded when she heard my story, agreeing that it might be the cause.